menu

 Kensal is a tiny city located in the state of North Dakota.
 With a population of 147 people and just one neighborhood, Kensal is the 118th largest community in North Dakota.

-When you are in Kensal, you'll notice that it is more blue-collar than most other communities in America.
-37.41% of Kensal’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Kensal is generally considered to be a blue-collar town.
+37.41% of the Kensal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Kensal is a city of managers, construction workers and builders, and professionals.
 There are especially a lot of people living in Kensal who work in management occupations (32.37%), teaching (6.47%), and community and social services (6.47%).

 Because of many things, Kensal is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kensal really has some of the features that families look for when choosing a good community to raise children.
 Is Kensal perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.